 - There are plenty of other Super Mario World hacks that make use of Kaizo Traps, along with other creative uses of the engine, and unbelievably impressive 16-bit music to boot.
 Cool or Cruel (MAKJANG QUALITY) has a particularly cruel trap towards the end of level five.
 The correct solution?
 Use a mushroom to glitch through the floor shortly prior to that, which counts as a secret exit instead of death by bottomless pit.

-- In the original Super Mario World, after you defeated Big Boo, you had to land on solid ground before the victory would register.
+- In the original Super Mario World, after you defeat Big Boo, you have to land on solid ground before the victory registers.
 Some hacks use this to make the fight much harder by only giving the player 3 blocks, or just one throwable object that doesn't break (such as a key).
 This not only forces them to score a hit with every block while flying with the cape, but they also have to run into either wall in a way that would allow them to wall jump after the last hit, since there won't be any solid ground left, but the wall jump glitch works by making the game register as Mario being on solid ground for a split-second.

 - One of the levels in a Kaizo-style hack of Donkey Kong Country 2: Diddy's Kong Quest uses such a trap to return you to the start of the level, when it looks like you've made it.

 - There are several Kaizo Traps in Rob-Omb's Quest, an old Super Mario World hack starring a Bob-Omb.
 One level focuses on putting a bunch of goal spheres everywhere so that they're basically instant death.
 Another level, Castle Moat, has you go through an entire level and forces you to be small at the end.
 If you don't bring in a Spring Board from the beginning of the level (so it can turn you big so you don't fall into the lava), you fall in the pit of lava.